leannmlindsey/iVis-MGX/README.md

 # iVis-MGX, beta version

-iVis-Meta stands for Interactive Visualization of Metagenomic Data.
+iVis-MGX stands for Interactive Visualization of Metagenomic Data.
 It is currently in Beta testing.

-iVis-Meta is a tool that transforms the output of the metagenomic processing tools Humann 3.0 and Metaphlan 3.0 into a live website that a researcher can use to visualize and interact with their data.
+iVis-MGX is a tool that transforms the output of the metagenomic processing tools Humann 3.0 and Metaphlan 3.0 into a live website that a researcher can use to visualize and interact with their data.

 Note: Humann 3.0 and Metaphlan 3.0 are software tools developed by the Huttenhower Lab, Dept of Statistics, Harvard School of Public Health.

 If used, please cite

 Franzosa EA*, McIver LJ*, Rahnavard G, Thompson LR, Schirmer M, Weingart G, Schwarzberg Lipson K, Knight R, Caporaso JG, Segata N, Huttenhower C. Species-level functional profiling of metagenomes and metatranscriptomes.
 Nat Methods 15: 962-968 (2018).